 The one, or maybe it's two, hiccups in the Gloucester to Mystic route is the cost.
 The commuter rail from Gloucester to North Station costs $9.25.
 Then there is a $2.00 ticket to get from North Station to Back Bay on the Orange line.
 The cost for Amtrak (which incidentally is only a little more than half the total milage) costs

 $28.00.
 Total cost $39.25.
 To drive it, takes about half a tank of gas and one cup of coffee - doesn't even have to be a good one.
 The second drawback is the whole North Station - to the Orange Line - to Bay Back part.
 It's not really so much that it's inconvenient.
 Really it only adds about 20 minutes to the whole thing, the real issue on this is just that it's dumb.
 Even after doing it a few times I haven't been able to stop myself from getting worked up about how stupid it is to not have trains go to the same station.
 Amtrak trains coming from the North end at North Station, while Amtrak trains coming from the South, end at South Station.
 And those two are approx. 1.1 miles apart.
-To get from one to the other you either have to take a cab (which is a total mass transit cop out), walk (being sure to take a good map Streetwise Boston Map, or take the Orange Line subway.
-This really takes you to the Back Bay Station, one stop down the line from South Station.
-There is no subway going between the two major train stations.
-Who planned, or didn't plan this?
-And why wasn't it fixed as part of the big dig?
+To get from one to the other you either have to take a cab (which is a total mass transit cop out), walk (being sure to take a good map Streetwise Boston MapBut aside from that, it's really pretty cool that you can get around without a car.
+That you can read a book, sleep, sight-see or people watch and get through one of the most congested places in the US without having to drive.
+Tuesday I will board the train in Gloucester, get off at North Station, take the Orange line to Back Bay, and take Amtrak to Mystic, where I'll just walk on down RT 27 to work.
+Just like magic (with a little bit of grumbling somewhere in the middle).

 No comments: